CyVerse-learning-materials/container_camp_workshop_2018/deploying_apps/de_docker.rst

 	- In the search tools field, enter the first few letters of the tool name and then click enter.
 	- If the tool is available then you can skip to skip to step 3 for creating a UI for that tool.

-If the tool is not available in DE then you do the following:
+If the tool is not available in DE then do the following:

 - Click open the ``Tools`` tab in ``Manage Tools`` window and then click ``Add tools`` button